Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

-The gapless nature of the TSSs ($m=0$ in the 2D Dirac equation) is protected by TR symmetry and Kramers' theorem, which in solids states that an eigenstate at the momentum ${\bf k}$ has the same energy as an orthogonal time-reversed eigenstate at the momentum $-{\bf k}$.
-The energy spectrum of $H_{sur}$ clearly satisfies the requirements of Kramers' theorem.
+The gapless nature of the TSSs ($m=0$ in the 2D Dirac equation) is protected by TR symmetry and Kramers' theorem, which in solid states that an eigenstate at the momentum ${\bf k}$ has the same energy as an orthogonal time-reversed eigenstate at the momentum $-{\bf k}$.
+The energy spectrum of $H_{\rm{sur}}$ clearly satisfies the requirements of Kramers' theorem.
 At TR-invariant momenta, Kramers' theorem requires double degeneracies, $E_{s}(0)=E_{-s}(0)$.
-Thus the band touching point, called the Dirac point, between two branches of $H_{sur}$ is at a TR-invariant momentum.
-Inducing magnetization in a TI produces exchange coupling between the ordered magnetic moments and the TSS spins, and thus introduces an additional non-zero mass term $H_{ex}=m\sigma_z$ in the effective Hamiltonian $H_{sur}$ when the magnetization has an out-of-plane component.
-According to the discussion in Sec. \ref{Sec:II1berry}, the Dirac fermions at each surface of a magnetic TI are described by a 2D Dirac Hamiltonians $H_{sur}+H_{ex}$ that together gives rise to a contribution of $\pm e^2/2h$ to the Hall conductivity.
-This property was referred to as a “surface half QH effect" \cite{qi2011topological,chu2011surface,qi2008topological}.
-Since both Dirac velocities have opposite signs on opposite surfaces, the two 2D Dirac cones contribute Hall conductivities of the same sign when their masses have the same sign, {\it i.e.} when the magnetizations are parallel near two surfaces.
+Thus the band touching point, called the Dirac point, between two branches of $H_{\rm{sur}}$ is at a TR-invariant momentum.
+Inducing magnetization in a TI produces exchange coupling between the ordered magnetic moments and the TSS spins, and introduces an additional non-zero mass term $H_{\rm{ex}}=m\sigma_z$ in $H_{\rm{sur}}$ when the magnetization has an out-of-plane component.
+According to the discussion in Sec. \ref{Sec:II1berry}, the Dirac fermions at each surface are described by a 2D Dirac Hamiltonians $H_{\rm{sur}}+H_{\rm{ex}}$ that together gives rise to a contribution of $\pm e^2/2h$ to the Hall conductivity.
+This property was referred to as a “surface half QH effect" \cite{qi2011topological,chu2011surface,qi2008topological}. \addCXL{The TSSs exist for both the top and bottom surfaces for a TI film,} and since both Dirac velocities have opposite signs on opposite surfaces, the two 2D Dirac cones contribute Hall conductivities of the same sign when their masses have the same sign, {\it i.e.} when the magnetizations are parallel near two surfaces.
 Consequently, one expects a total Hall conductivity $\pm e^2/h$ for a TI film with a uniform magnetization, as shown in Fig. \ref{fig1:overview}(a), where the $\pm$ sign depends on the magnetization direction.
 Since the QAH effect requires only surface magnetization, the role of the bulk magnetic order is simply to lock two surface magnetizations into a parallel configuration.